(Anthony M. Kennedy, Justice of the United States Supreme Court, addresses

 The International Achievement Summit can perhaps best be described as a global celebration of the human spirit to excel that lies at the heart of the American Dream.
 Its honored guests are those who have made a significant difference in today's world through individual effort in their own fields of endeavor.
 The roster of Academy members reads like a "Who's Who" of achievement, and includes many Nobel, Pulitzer, National Medal of Science, Business Hall of Fame, Presidential Medal of Freedom, Grammy, Emmy, and Oscar winners.

 A sense of electricity grows throughout the program, as the delegates, through direct personal contact with past and present Academy honorees, are reminded of the shared history of human progress, and of the common heritage of individual leadership and initiative which know no national boundaries.
 Similarly, the guests of honor draw inspiration from the promise represented by the young delegates.
 Generational and cultural barriers fade away as participants join in the spirit of the occasion, a celebration of the individual's power to shape our world.

 Academy members and delegates alike come away revitalized, with a new sense of purpose.
-Past Academy participants from all walks of life have echoed the sentiments of General Colin Powell have described it as "...one of the most inspiring and gratifying occasions in my lifetime of occasions."
+Past Academy participants from all walks of life have echoed the sentiments of General Colin Powell, who described it as "...one of the most inspiring and gratifying occasions in my lifetime of occasions."